Reference entry

 - Stimulates endogenous growth hormone release through ghrelin receptor activation.

-- Indirectly increases IGF-1 levels through enhanced GH secretion.
+- Indirectly increases IGF-1 levels through GH secretion.

 Research notes